cloudflare/chaussette/README.md

-# Chausette
+# Chaussette

-Chausette is a proxy which takes SOCKS5 requests and proxies them to to CONNECT over HTTP.
+Chaussette is a proxy which takes SOCKS5 requests and proxies them to to CONNECT over HTTP.
 It is designed for use with [Cloudflare](https://cloudflare.com) services which support
 [CONNECT over HTTP](https://www.rfc-editor.org/rfc/rfc9110#section-9.3.6)
 such as the [Privacy Edge proxies](https://www.cloudflare.com/en-gb/lp/privacy-edge/).
-Chausette will also allow the passing of a
+Chaussette will also allow the passing of a
 [GeoHash hint](https://www.ietf.org/archive/id/draft-geohash-hint-00.html)
-which will instruct the Cloudflare privacy proxy into which geography the requests proxied by Chausette should egress.
+which will instruct the Cloudflare privacy proxy into which geography the requests proxied by Chaussette should egress.

 Getting Started